Ruvim Frayerman: Biography

 Ruvim Isayevich Frayerman was born in Mogilyov, to a poor Jewish family.
 In 1916 he enrolled into the Kharkov Technological Institute.
-A year later, as he was taking industrial practice at the Russian Far East the 1917 Revolution broke out.
+A year later, as he was taking industrial practice in the Russian Far East the 1917 Revolution broke out.
 Frayerman joined the Red partisan unit fighting the Japanese troops nearby Nikolayevsk, then as a commissar travelled through Siberia, helping to maintain the Bolshevik rule in the regions inhabited by Tungus, Nivkh and Nanai people.
 Having settled in Yakutsk, he joined the staff of the local Lensky Kommunar newspaper.